top of page

 1. Can licorice root be used daily?
 While it can be beneficial, it’s best to use it in moderation.
 Overuse may lead to side effects, such as elevated blood pressure.

 2. What is the difference between licorice root and deglycyrrhizinated licorice (DGL)?
-DGL is a processed form of licorice root with glycyrrhizin removed, making it safer for long-term use, especially for people with certain health conditions.
+DGL is a processed form of licorice root from which glycyrrhizin has been removed, making it safer for long-term use, especially for individuals with certain health conditions.

 3. Is licorice root safe during pregnancy?
 Pregnant women should avoid licorice root as it may have adverse effects on pregnancy, including increasing the risk of preterm labour.